ym596/js-exercises/README.md

 ## ✅ Units Completed

-The following units and exercises were completed as part of the JavaScript assignments:
+The following units and exercises were completed as part of the JavaScript assignment:

 - **Unit 1 to Unit 6** – Fully completed
 - **Unit 3 Specific Exercises Completed:**
-  - Gradebook
+  - gradebook
-  - Products
+  - products
-  - Rideshare
+  - rideshare

 ## 🚫 Units Not Attempted